grid-line

 How?

-Our AI scans millions of web pages (like Google, Amazon, Reddit, social media, etc.) and various media channels (like YouTube and Spotify) to find new topics gaining traction.
+Our AI scans millions of web pages (like Google, Amazon, Reddit, forums, etc.) and various media channels (like YouTube and Spotify) to find new topics gaining traction.

 Next, we measure each topic’s Google Search volume trend to confirm that it’s steadily increasing in popularity.